jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 * May conflict with mods that add additional paint jobs - placing this lower should resolve that

 ### Power Armor to the People - Hellfire X-03 - All Factions Paintjob.esp
-**Description:** Adds X-03 power armor sets with the All Factions paint jobs to Power Armored Enemies
+**Description:** Adds X-03 power armor sets with the All Factions paint jobs to Power Armor to the People

 **Dependencies:** Hellfire X-03 Power Armor, X-03 Power Armor - All Factions Paintjob